- 22 oz lean Italian seasoned ground turkey (see note)

 - 1 cup shredded low fat mozzarella cheese

-- 6 oz fresh mozzarella log cut into 1/4 inch slices
+- 6 oz fresh mozzarella divided into tablespoon-sized chunks

 - In a large skillet, cook ground turkey and garlic over medium-high heat until turkey is browned.
 Add salt and pepper to season as needed.
 If you're using a fattier meat, you may need to drain excess oil.